Preliminary 2. Bibliographical Alterities

 What does this mean for books?
 Bibliographical studies?
 As long as difference is construed as otherness, the asymmetry of these colonializing discourse persists.
 How, then, do we move beyond this?
 A few concrete examples in scholarship of the last two decades may show the way.

-Contact zones characterize 16th and 17th century encounters between the old world of the European “west” and the New World cultures (whose established communication and semiotic systems were so radically different from those of the colonizers that they disturbed their epistemological belief systems –and thus distorted, rejected, ignored, or attempted to eradicate the evidence of their existence).
-These exchanges, so important to the philosophical formulations of the late Renaissance and early Enlightenment, where the questions about peoples, identities, universal history, language, religion, civilization, and humanity all came up for question, are particularly useful as the start point for thinking about bibliographical work now and for the future.
+Contact zones characterize 16th- and 17th-century encounters between the old world of the European “West” and the New World cultures (whose established communication and semiotic systems were so radically different from those of the colonizers that they disturbed their epistemological belief systems–and thus distorted, rejected, ignored, or attempted to eradicate the evidence of their existence).
+These exchanges, so important to the philosophical formulations of the late Renaissance and early Enlightenment, where the questions about peoples, identities, universal history, language, religion, civilization, and humanity all came up for question, are particularly useful as the starting point for thinking about bibliographical work now and for the future.
+(Mignolo is one of the entry points into this literature.)
 Why?
-Because the systems-ecological approach to the semiotics of biblio-literacy exposed in those encounters have implications that have been engaged only somewhat to date in the field of book history and bibliography.
+Because the systems-ecological approach to the semiotics of biblio-literacy exposed in those encounters have implications that have been engaged only somewhat in the field of book history and bibliography to date.

 As we face the pedagogical challenge of formulating future histories of the book, we have to move beyond connoisseurship and antiquarianism, into this realm of meta-bibliographical description.
 We need to defamiliarize our own practices of forensic attention to production histories and reception histories and attend to the assumptions on which they work.
 Can we learn to conceive of books differently by shifting our frameworks from western-based conceptions of bibliography to ones grounded in an ethnographic alterity?